awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-gluecontext.md

 + `options` — A string of JSON name\-value pairs that provide additional information that is required to write to a JDBC data store\.
 This includes:
   + *dbtable* \(required\) — The name of the JDBC table\.
   + *database* \(required\) — The name of the JDBC database\.
   + Any additional options passed directly to the SparkSQL JDBC writer\.
+For more information, see [Redshift data source for Spark](https://github.com/databricks/spark-redshift)\.
 + `redshiftTmpDir` — A temporary staging directory to be used with certain data sinks\.
 Set to empty by default\.
 + `transformationContext` — The transformation context that is associated with the sink to be used by job bookmarks\.
 Set to empty by default\.